jingyi106/portfolio/Population_Aging.md

 ### Persona 1: women who have a birth plan recently

-The call-to-action of the story are suggestions for formulating policies to increase the willing of women to give births, so women who have a birth plan are very related to the topic.
-I want to know if the call-to actions are reasonable on their perspective.
+The call-to-action of the story is suggestions for formulating policies to increase the willingness of women to give birth, so women who have a birth plan are very related to the topic.
+I want to know if the call-to-actions are reasonable from their perspective.

-### Persona 2: men who have spouse
+### Persona 2: men who have a spouse

-Fertility rates are not related to women, but also men.
+Fertility rates are not only relevant to women, but also to men.
 It would be interesting to know their opinion about population aging and low fertility rates nowadays.
 If possible, I want to know their suggestions for addressing the issue of low fertility rates.

 ### Persona 3: elderly (65+)

+It’s pretty hard for them to understand some charts such as tree maps, but after explaining, they could understand the main ideas.
+They said that the most significant change is women are less willing to give birth nowadays while 40 years ago, women are much more willing to have children.
+Also, they mentioned that pricing rising is very significant in the past 40 years.

 ### Persona 4: student majoring in public policy

+They think the call-to-actions are reasonable.
+They also mentioned the immigration policy could be a potential action in addition to improving the willingness of women to have a baby.
+Countries with low fertility rates, they can attract immigrants to address the issue of population aging.

 ## 3. Interview Script